ARTLab-GT/hexed/CONTRIBUTING.md

   to use `x` to refer to horizontal position.
 Acceptable alternatives might be `coord0`, or `position`.
 * When practical, avoid overly long names.
 Abbreviations are encouraged, especially in a local scope where there are fewer opportunities to confuse similar names.
-* Some examples names I hate:
+* Some examples of what not to do:
   * `eye` to refer to the identity matrix.
-Rreferences the sound of the word for the mathematical symbol, two layers removed from any descriptive meaning.
+Rreferences the pronunciation of the mathematical symbol, two levels removed from any descriptive meaning.
+A better name is `identity`.
   * `str2num` to mean "string to number".
 Just call it `str_to_num`.
 Distinguishing between "2" and "to" is worth 3 extra characters.
   * I have seen names longer than this sentence.
 Save some for the comments.
 ## Miscellaneous
 * Avoid `using namespace`.
 The code is more clear when namespaces are referenced explicitly.
-* *Everything* should be wrapped in the namespace `cartdg` to avoid creating naming conflicts in NASCART-GT.
+* *Everything* in the library must be wrapped in the namespace `cartdg` to avoid creating naming conflicts in NASCART-GT.
   * Macros, which do not respect namespaces, should be prefixed with `CARTDG_`.
-* Do not use non-conforming features of GCC.
+* Code should conform to the ISO C++ standard.
+For example, don't use variable-length arrays or the `constexpr` form of `std::pow`, which are non-conforming features of GCC.
 * The default type for integers should be `int`.
 For example, don't use `unsigned` for loop indices and array sizes unless there is a specific reason to.